Foreign Fighters for the American Cause of Independence

 In many respects the American Revolution was the progeny of the Enlightenment, that 17th century intellectual movement in Europe that sparked new ideas about humanity, science, government, and reason.
 The most influential European philosopher on the American Revolution was Englishman John Locke, who at the end of the 17th century expanded the notion of the social contract between those governed and those governing.
 Locke’s philosophy of the “social contract” greatly influenced Thomas Jefferson and its themes can be found throughout the Declaration of Independence.

 But Locke’s philosophy and the works of other Enlightenment thinkers also influenced many noblemen and men of privilege living in Europe in 1776.
-These individuals, some with a military pedigree, were excited and energized at the possibilities for humankind that the new United States offered to the world.
+Including individuals with a military pedigree who were excited and energized at the possibilities for humankind that the new United States offered to the world.
 Many of them wanted to be part of the historical moment.
-It helped that representing the United States abroad in foreign governments, mostly operating out of Paris, was the wily and savvy Benjamin Franklin.
+Representing the United States abroad to foreign governments from Paris, was the wily and savvy Benjamin Franklin.
 Franklin would be the portal through which many of these foreign fighters found their way to the new United States.
-To be sure, the lure of a high rank in the nascent American Continental Army played a role as well, but these men must not be viewed as merely bounty hunters.
+The lure of a high rank in the nascent American Continental Army played a role as well yet to view these men simply as bounty hunters is a disservice to their memory.
 The zeal of freedom was firmly entrenched in their hearts and minds.

 Painting of Marquis de Lafayette

-While the young Marquis de Lafayette was the most visible foreign presence in the American Army, particularly in the early years, men from Poland and the various German States also served the American cause.
-Thaddeus Kosciusko and Kazimierz Pulaski were from Poland, Johan DeKalb was from Bavaria, Friedrich Wilhelm von Steuben was from Prussia, and Louis Lebeque DuPortail, like Lafayette, was from France.
+While the young Marquis de Lafayette was the most visible foreign presence in the Continental Army, men from Poland and the various German States also served the American cause.
+Thaddeus Kosciusko and Kazimierz Pulaski hailed from Poland, Johan DeKalb was from Bavaria, Friedrich Wilhelm von Steuben a native of Prussia, and Louis Lebeque DuPortail, like Lafayette, was from France.
 These men all served within the structure of the Continental Army, made significant contributions to various aspects of the war’s efforts, and in the case of Pulaski and DeKalb, gave their lives to the cause.

-The twenty-one-year-old Marquis de Lafayette, whose full name was Marie-Joseph Paul Yves Gilbert du Mortier de Lafayette, son of a French nobleman, was recruited into the American Army by another equally shrewd American agent who was helping Franklin find favor in European capitals, Silas Deane, who promised him the rank of Major General in the Continental Army in December 1776.
+The twenty-one-year-old Marquis de Lafayette, whose full name was Marie-Joseph Paul Yves Gilbert du Mortier de Lafayette, son of a French nobleman, was recruited into the American Army by another equally shrewd American agent.
+Silas Deane promised high rank and played into the temptation of glory for the young in December 1776.
 Lafayette embraced the ideals of the enlightenment and as early as 1775 claimed, “My heart was dedicated.”
 Negotiations between Lafayette and American agents had to be done in secrecy.
-France at the time was not at war with England, but many in France were looking to find a way to seek revenge against Great Britain, having lost Canada to them in the French and Indian War.
+France at the time was not officially at war with England.
+Though many in France were keen to find a way to extract revenge on Great Britain after the sting of losing Canada to them in the French and Indian War.

 Lafayette left France for the United States surreptitiously in April 1777.
-He gladly paid for his travel aboard a ship fittingly named La Victorie, as the American Congress had no funds to offer him.
+He gladly paid for his travel aboard a ship fittingly named La Victorie, as the Continental Congress had no funds to offer him.
 He arrived in South Carolina in June 1777 and traveled north to the American capital Philadelphia, where he was introduced to George Washington.
 Washington was smitten with the young Marquis and brought him into his close family of officers.
 In many respects Washington became like a father to Lafayette and Lafayette enjoyed his place as a somewhat adopted son (George Washington had no children of his own, but rather two step-children with his wife, Martha.)
-By September 1777, Lafayette was in command of troops and hotly engaged in the Battle of Brandywine, where he was wounded in the leg.
-He shivered at Valley Forge that winter during the American encampment, again saw combat with a better trained Continental Army at Monmouth, New Jersey in June 1778.
-He was devoted to Washington throughout the course of the war.
+At the Battle of Brandywine in September 1777, Lafayette bravely entered the fighting guiding an orderly retreat of American troops before suffering a leg wound.
+After recovering from the calf wound, Lafayette shivered at Valley Forge during the American encampment that winter and again saw combat with a better trained Continental Army at Monmouth, New Jersey in June 1778.
+His devotion to Washington lasted throughout the course of the war.

-In 1779 he returned to France and was immediately arrested and placed under house arrest “for disobedience to King Louis XVI” for the manner in which he left in 1777 to serve in the American Army.
+In 1779 he returned to France and was immediately placed under house arrest “for disobedience to King Louis XVI” in the way he left in 1777 to serve in the American cause.
 His confinement lasted eight days.
-By now France had become a full-fledged partner to the Americans, so when Lafayette was released from his house arrest he was warmly received by the King.
+By now France had become a full-fledged partner to the Americans, so when Lafayette was released, he was warmly received by the King.

-In December 1779, Lafayette’s wife, Adrianne, (they had been married in 1774 via an arrangement between their families) had a son and Lafayette immediately named him Georges Washington Lafayette.
+In December 1779, Lafayette’s wife, Adrianne, had been married since 1774, had a son and Lafayette immediately named him Georges Washington Lafayette.

 During his tenure at home, Lafayette continued to promote the American cause and push for more French support.
 Lafayette returned to the United States in April 1780 and, still as a member of Washington’s staff, served as a translator and liaison between Washington and French General Rochambeau, commander of the French forces sent to America, when The French Army arrived in the United States.

-By 1780, the theatre of operations had shifted to the South and after Horatio Gates was roundly defeated in South Carolina at Camden, the American Army in the Southern Department was in chaos.
+By 1780, the theatre of operations had shifted to the South.
+After Horatio Gates was soundly defeated in South Carolina at Camden, the Continental Army in the Southern Department was in shambles.
 Daniel Morgan’s stunning victory at Cowpens, South Carolina in January 1781 lifted American spirits and raised hope in the Southern Department.
-Washington ordered Lafayette to command a division, head south, and work alongside another foreign officer who joined the American cause, Friedrich Wilhelm von Steuben.
+After dispatching Nathanael Greene to assume overall command, Washington ordered Lafayette to head south as well and work alongside another foreign officer who joined the American cause, Friedrich Wilhelm von Steuben.

 Friedrich Wilhelm August Heinrich Ferdinand Steuben, better known as Baron von Steuben, was a Prussian officer who is credited with forming the amateur Continental Army into a professional fighting force.
-Von Steuben was a captain in the Prussian army and aide-de-camp to Fredrick the Great, veteran of multiple battles in Europe.
+Von Steuben was a captain in the Prussian army and aide-de-camp to Fredrick the Great.
 French Minister of War Claude Luis, Compte de Saint-Germain recommended von Steuben to Franklin as an able staff officer in need of a job.
 Franklin exaggerated von Stueben’s qualifications to Washington, calling him a “Lieutenant General in the King of Prussia’s service.”
 Von Steuben arrived in North American in December of 1777, making his way to the encampment at Valley Forge by February.
 Washington, in desperate need of professionals, appointed him as Inspector General.

 Despite his inflated qualifications, von Steuben was every bit the professional soldier, and immediately set about inspecting the rag-tag Continental Army.
 During the fateful winter at Valley Forge, von Steuben trained and drilled the army, reformed the administration, and increased sanitation.
 By the time the army left Valley Forge it was a force capable of standing up to British Regulars.
 The Battle of Monmouth proved the effectiveness of von Steuben’s reforms, with American Continentals standing against the Regulars.
 Von Steuben published his famous “Blue Book,” the first training manual for the American army.
 After the war von Steuben remained in the United States, dying in 1794.